Viro's patchworking and the signed reduced A-discriminant: A-discriminants with two signed reduced outer chambers

 \begin{prop} Let $(\cA,\eps)$ be a full-dimensional signed support with Gale dual matrix $B$.
 If for all $c \in \R_\eps^{\cA}$, all singular points of $Z(f_c)$ are non-degenerate, then $\bar{\xi}_{B,\eps}$ does not have any critical point. \end{prop}

 \begin{proof} The statement is a direct consequence of Lemma \ref{Lemma::CritAndDegeneratePoints}. \end{proof}

 \begin{thm} Let $(\cA,\eps)$ be a full-dimensional signed support of codimension $2$ with Gale dual matrix $B$.
-If for all $c \in \R_\eps^{\cA}$, all singular points of $Z(f_c)$ are non-degenerate, then the complement of the signed reduced $A$-discriminant $\Gamma_\eps(A,B)$ has at most two connected components, which are unbounded. \end{thm}
+If for all $c \in \R_\eps^{\cA}$, all singular points of $Z(f_c)$ are non-degenerate, then the complement of the signed reduced $A$-discriminant $\Gamma_\eps(A,B)$ has at most two connected components, and each is unbounded. \end{thm}

 \begin{proof} The statement follows directly from Proposition \ref{Prop_NoCrit_NoInnerChamber} and Proposition \ref{Prop_NonDegSing_NoCrit}. \end{proof}